 Getting a QDRO can be a little complex.
 Not all retirement plans are run the same way, so that makes this process a little tricky.
 Because of the differences among retirement plans, there is no standard QDRO form.
 Each employer may handle things differently.

-How Long Does It Take to Get a QDRO?
+How Long Does It Take to Get a Qualified Domestic Relations Order (QDRO)?

-Getting a QDRO can take a while.
+Getting a Qualified Domestic Relations Order (QDRO) can take a while.
 In some cases, it can take up to a year.
 For example, a mistake in an order could result in denial from the plan administrator.
 Then, there would have to be revisions, resubmission, and another round of the qualification process.